 If you’re a California resident preparing for an immigration application in the United States, obtaining a criminal record review from both the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI) is a critical step to ensure your records are accurate and complete.
 This guide outlines the procedures for obtaining a California Record Review via Live Scan and an FBI Identity History Summary (Rap Sheet) using an FD-258 fingerprint card.

 The California Department of Justice (DOJ) provides an automated service for individuals to review their criminal history records for accuracy and completeness, which is often required for immigration purposes, such as visa applications or green card processes.
 California residents must use the Live Scan process for electronic fingerprint submission.
+This is usually the first step in attempting expungements from your record.

 Download the Live Scan Form: Obtain Form BCIA 8016RR, “Request for Live Scan Service,” from the California DOJ website.
 A Spanish version (BCIA-8016RR Spanish) is also available.